128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-disabled     Multicast listeners are disabled. automatic    Multicast listeners are enabled or disabled based on the presence of multicast services with tenant based access policies which match this interface&#x27;s tenant. enabled      Multicast listeners are enabled.
+- disabled: Multicast listeners are disabled.
+- automatic: Multicast listeners are enabled or disabled based on the presence of multicast services with tenant based access policies which match this interface&#x27;s tenant.
+- enabled: Multicast listeners are enabled.

 ## `configure authority router node device-interface network-interface multicast-report-proxy`